cosmos/relayer/docs/troubleshooting.md

 <br>
 This is most likely an rpc issue.
-The latest block time on the source and destination chain have likely drifted apart.
+The latest block time on the source and destination chain has likely drifted apart.

-You can confirm by this by checking the latest block time on each chain:
+You can confirm this by checking the latest block time on each chain:

 ```shell
 grpcurl -plaintext <GRP-URL:PORT> cosmos.base.tendermint.v1beta1.Service.GetLatestBlock | grep '"time":'